pragathigajjala/Resume/resume.md

 -	Prepared Specifications, Circuit Design, Components Selection and Procurement, Generated Schematics, review the PCB layout, Assembled PCBs and Integrated module Testing and Troubleshooting.
 -	DOCUMENTATION: Specifications, BOMs, Test procedures and Engineering Drawings.
 -	Functional Tests and Qualification tests as per JSS 55555.
-- Design and Development of Test Jigs to test Individual PCBs and Integrated Module.
+- Design and Development of Test Jigs to test Individual PCBs and Integrated Modules.
 - Estimating the cost and arriving at Module Price

 #### Employer	: Electronics Corporation of India Limited	                                    *June 2006 – June 2007*